⚛️Detailed Guide On "State" In React⚛️

 This is a complete step-by-step guide on React State

-.
+React separates passing data & manipulating data with props and state.
 In the previous post, I explained how to pass data between components by using

 “React props”🤠.